jamesplease/redux-resource/docs/guides/lists.md

 ### Avoid Dynamic Lists

 As with named requests, dynamically-named lists are harder to reason about.
-We strongly recommend that you use statically-named lists whenever possible.
+We recommend that you use statically-named lists whenever possible.

-There may be valid reasons to use dynamically-named lists, but they are few and far between.
+One reason to use a dynamically-named list is to support caching at the list level.
+Refer to [the recipe on caching](/docs/recipes/caching.md) for more on caching at the list level.

 ### More Reading